Aisuko/generative-ai/CONTRIBUTING.md

 ## Coding Guidelines

-- [Provide links to any coding guidelines you follow]
+- No specific coding guidelines at the moment.
+Please make sure the notebook is well documented and easy to follow.

 ## Testing

-- [Explain how to run tests, if applicable]
+- If the notebook can be run succesfully on Kaggle, it is considered as tested.

 ## Documentation

-- [Explain how to generate documentation, if applicable]
+- We are all new in this field, more documentation is needed.
+And you will get a deep understanding of the topic by writing documentation.

 ## Community and Communication

-- Join our [community chat or forum link] to interact with other contributors and project maintainers.
-- You can also reach out via [your contact email or other communication channels].
+- You can reach out via the Github issue tracker.

 ## Acknowledgments